Aeshaa/starter-hugo-academic/content/project/Climate_Change/index.md

 **Data pre-processing**

 Both charts utilize identical data.
-1. Data from the year 1980 onwards.
+1. Values from the year 1980 onwards.
 2. Values for each month (Jan-Dec) are aggregated to calculate the annual mean.
 The line charts represent the mean value for each year.